-That’s not the only thing to get your head round as you look down into 18-kilometre diameter Las Canadas crater – it’s probably the nearest you can get on Earth to a moonscape.
-You can choose one of three paths to climb another 200m to the peak.
-Don’t rush, take a breather to appreciate the 360-degree panorama, and reﬂect on the fact that only 10 per cent of Tenerife is above sea level.
+That’s not the only thing to get your head round as you look down into the 18-kilometre-diameter Las Canadas crater – it’s probably the nearest you can get on Earth to a moonscape.
+You can choose one of three paths to climb another 200 metres to the peak.
+Don’t rush.
+Take a breather to appreciate the 360-degree panorama, and reﬂect on the fact that only 10 per cent of Tenerife is above sea level.

 Top athletes train here, and the likes of Sir Bradley Wiggins and the Brownlee brothers have all found the warmth, altitude, gradients (and peace) of the National Park conducive to their race preparation.
-Stargazers, too, are drawn to this lonely place where they can enjoy Stargazers, too, are drawn to this lonely place where they can enjoy the clear night skies.
+Stargazers, too, are drawn to this lonely place of Tenerife where they can enjoy the clear night skies.
 Watching the sun go down from Mount Teide is a magical experience, best followed by an astronomy session to complete a truly out-of-this-world day.
 With almost no light pollution to get in the way, an expert will show you the North Star, Venus, numerous constellations and the occasional shooting star – or was that Bradley Wiggins?